OceanographyforEveryone/OpenCTD/README.md

+# OpenCTD Rev8 is coming!
+Keep an eye on the commits as we update the repository!
+6/17/2026

 Build your own research-quality oceanographic instrument for a fraction of the cost of commercial alternatives.

 Let's explore the ocean, together.